 Pay is a big issue; I've had to significantly raise wages and do job evaluations.
 The national minimum wage (NMW) rises really squeeze scales and income is not rising at the same rates.
 Entry level and manager pay is closer than ever and talented middle managers are the ones we lose to other industries.
 Innovative products and new ways of working are needed, and of course energy prices to drastically reduce.
-I need coaches, swim teachers, gymnastics and trampolining - it is very difficult to find them or people to train up.
+I need coaches, swim teachers, gymnastics and trampolining people to train up.